albjan/deep-carbon/README.md

 # deep-carbon
-Deep learning to detect rare interstellar neutral-carbon via its absorption lines in spectral data.
+Deep learning to detect a rare species interstellar neutral-carbon via its absorption lines in spectral data.
+Includes further statistical analyses of environments containing this species.